Undergraduate Validation/Exemption Exams in Music Theory

 The Department of Music Theory offers validation/exemption exams ("V/E exams") in the core undergraduate music theory courses listed below.
 These exams are intended for students who come to the Jacobs School of Music already in possession of some substantial knowledge of music theory and mastery of aural skills, usually as a result of having taken comparable courses at other institutions.
 The exams provide a way for these students to demonstrate their mastery of the material, thereby being exempted from the requirement of having to take the courses.
 In some cases students may also receive course credit by passing the exam; questions about credit should be directed to the Music Undergraduate Office.

 All of the V/E exams are administered at the beginning of each fall and spring semester.
 In the summer, V/E exams are administered only for the courses offered during that summer session.
 Click the link above for the schedule of upcoming V/E exams; see also this additional opportunity for taking V/E exams in aural skills classes only.
-For the regularly scheduled V/E exams at the beginning of the semester, it is not necessary to sign up for the exams in advance; students should simply show up at the designated room a few minutes before the starting time shown on the schedule.
+For the regularly scheduled V/E exams at the beginning of the semester, it is not necessary to sign up in advance; students should simply show up at the designated room, with a photo ID, approximately ten minutes before the starting time shown on the schedule.
 These exams will not be administered at any other times besides those officially scheduled.

 A student may take the V/E exam for any course only once.
 Students who have previously taken any V/E exam, or who have been enrolled in the course in question beyond the first week of classes in any previous semester, are not eligible to take the exam.